Venezuela: 20th century

 The 1973 Venezuelan presidential election of Carlos Andrés Pérez coincided with an oil crisis, in which Venezuela's income exploded as oil prices soared; oil industries were nationalized in 1976.
-This led to massive increases in public spending, but also increases in external debts, until the collapse of oil prices during the 1980s crippled the economy.
+This led to massive increases in public spending but also increases in external debts, until the collapse of oil prices during the 1980s crippled the economy.
 As the government started to devalue the currency in 1983 to face its financial obligations, standards of living fell dramatically.
-Failed economic policies and increasing corruption in government led to rising poverty and crime, worsening social indicators, and increased political instability.
+Failed economic policies and increased corruption in the government led to rising poverty, crime, and political instability, worsening social indicators.

 In the 1980s, the Presidential Commission for State Reform (COPRE) emerged as a mechanism of political innovation.
 Venezuela decentralized its political system and diversified its economy, reducing the size of the state.
 COPRE operated as an innovation mechanism, also by incorporating issues into the political agenda, that were excluded from public deliberation by the main actors of the democratic system.
 The most discussed topics were incorporated into the public agenda: decentralization, political participation, municipalization, judicial order reforms and the role of the state in a new economic strategy.
 The social reality made the changes difficult to apply.

 Economic crises in the 1980s and 1990s led to a political crisis.
-Hundreds of people were killed by security forces and the military in the Caracazo riots of 1989, during the second presidential term of Carlos Andrés Pérez (1989–1993) and after the implementation of economic austerity measures.
+Hundreds of people were killed by security forces and the military in the Caracazo riots of 1989, during the second presidential term of Carlos Andrés Pérez (1989–93) and after the implementation of economic austerity measures.
 Hugo Chávez, who in 1982 had promised to depose the bipartisanship governments, used the growing anger at economic austerity measures to justify a coup attempt in February 1992; a second coup d'état attempt occurred in November.

-President Carlos Andrés Pérez (re-elected in 1988) was impeached under embezzlement charges in 1993, leading to the interim presidency of Ramón José Velásquez (1993–1994).
-Coup leader Chávez was pardoned in March 1994 by president Rafael Caldera (1994–1999, his second term), with a clean slate and his political rights reinstated, allowing Chávez to win and maintain the presidency continuously from 1999 until his death in 2013.
-Chávez won the elections of 1998, 2000, 2006 and 2012 and the presidential referendum of 2004.
+Pérez was impeached under embezzlement charges in 1993, leading to the interim presidency of Ramón José Velásquez (1993–94).
+Coup leader Hugo Chávez was pardoned in March 1994 by President Rafael Caldera (1994–99, during his second term), with a clean slate and his political rights reinstated, allowing Chávez to win and maintain the presidency continuously from 1999 until his death in 2013.
+Chávez won the elections of 1998, 2000, 2006, and 2012, as well as the presidential referendum of 2004.